Satoko Kitahara: Beatification process

 From 1972 the beatification process had been called for with the Conventual Franciscans also taking an interest in the cause being opened.
 The order wanted to promote Kitahara's life and lobbied for her cause to Archbishop (later cardinal) Peter Seiichii who launched an initial investigation.
-The cause's formal launch came under Pope John Paul II on 26 January 1981 after the Congregation for the Causes of Saints declared Kitahara as a Servant of God and declared "nihil obstat" (no objections to the cause).
-The cognitional process of investigation was launched in 1981 and closed in 1983 before the C.C.S. validated the investigation in Rome on 5 October 1984.
+The cause's launch came under Pope John Paul II on 26 January 1981 after the Congregation for the Causes of Saints declared Kitahara as a Servant of God and declared the nihil obstat ("no objections").
+The cognitional process of investigation was launched in 1981 and closed in 1983 before the Congregation validated the investigation in Rome on 5 October 1984.

-The postulation later drafted a Positio dossier which documented Kitahara's life and virtues and which was published on 14 August 1997.
-This dossier was sent to the C.C.S. in 1998 for assessment.
-Theologians confirmed the cause on 12 June 2014 as did the cardinal and bishop members of the C.C.S. on 13 January 2015.
-Pope Francis confirmed that Kitahara lived a model Christian life of heroic virtue on 22 January 2015 and named her as Venerable.

-The current postulator for this cause is the Conventual Franciscan friar Damian-Gheorge Pătraşcu.
+The postulation later drafted the positio which documented Kitahara's life and virtues and which was published on 14 August 1997.
+TPope Francis confirmed that Kitahara lived a model Christian life of heroic virtue on 22 January 2015 and named Kitahara as venerable.
+The postulator for the cause is the Damian-Gheorge Pătraşcu OFMConv.